joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 of the key-value data model.

-[^hash]: A hash function, in computer science, is any function that can "crunch" an arbitrary key and produce a number within a desired range.
+[^hash]: A hash function, in computer science, is any function that can
+    "crunch" an arbitrary key and produce a number within a desired range.
 For example, if there are 1000 blocks where data may be stored on a particular disk, the database may hash a key by interpreting it as a number, dividing by 1000, and taking the remainder as the hash.
-This would be guaranteed to be a number between 0 and 999 and could be used as the physical "address" for a piece of data.
+This is guaranteed to be a number between 0 and 999 and could be used as the physical "address" for a piece of data.
 See [Wikipedia](https://en.wikipedia.org/wiki/Hash_function) for more on hash functions.

 <fig 4.1. a key-value query: ex. from Riak>